Spanish judge who targeted Pinochet in court

 "Absent clear and compelling circumstances, prosecuting a judge for his judicial acts undermines judicial independence."

+Garzon is expected to give evidence in his defence in the first day of the trial.
+Garzon's lawyer will again ask for two of the judges hearing the case to be replaced, claiming they are not impartial.

-(Additional reporting by Sarah Morris, Marco Trujillo, Juan Medina and Andrea Comas; Writing by Sarah Morris; Editing by Fiona Ortiz and Jon Boyle)
+(Additional reporting by Sarah Morris, Marco Trujillo, Juan Medina and Andrea Comas; Writing by Sarah Morris; Editing by Fiona Ortiz and Alastair Macdonald)

 ISTANBUL Turkish authorities detained 26 people over a car bomb attack in the southeastern town of Viransehir, the provincial governor's office said on Saturday.